SgtVincent/RoboScript/instruct_to_policy/README.md

-# Instruction to Policy Module

-This module is responsible for converting the instructions in natural to policies for Franka robotic arm based on Code as Policies.
+# LLM-manipulation Benchmark

+This benchmark is to evaluate the performance of different multimodal large language models (LLM) on the task of code generation for object manipulation.
+The task is to generate python script to control a robotic arm to execute tasks specified in natural language instructions.

+To minimize the sim-to-real gap in code generation for robotics control, the whole pipeline is built on ROS (Robot Operating System) and Gazebo simulation.
+Thus the generated code tested in Gazebo can be directly deployed to control real robots.

+**TODO** Restructure documentation in a more readable way.

 ## Installation

-The whole package runs on ROS 1 Noetic.
+The whole pipeline runs on ROS 1 Noetic.
 You can either install ROS directly with apt or inside conda environment with Robostack.
 It is a known issue that native ROS 1 environment is not compatible with conda environment, so Robostack is recommended to use for ROS setup.

 The components needed for this project:
 - Franka ROS: Integration of [libfranka](https://frankaemika.github.io/docs/libfranka.html) and [ROS control](https://wiki.ros.org/ros_control), which provides low-level connection/ low-level control to Franka robots.